Fruto Proibido: Composition

-The title track, "Fruto Proibido", subverts the image of the 'deceitful and treacherous woman' depicted in popular imagination, epitomized by Eve, the first woman according to the Bible.
-With a performance that is both ironic and candid, somewhat naive yet mischievous, she delivers the lines: "To eat the forbidden fruit / don't you find it irresistible? / In this fruit lies hidden / paradise / I know the fruit is forbidden / but I fall into temptation".
-Meanwhile, "Esse Tal de Roque Enrow" features sarcastic lyrics.
-The song simulates a phone call from a mother worried about her rock-loving daughter, calling a psychiatrist to "cure" her, saying: "She doesn't even come home anymore, doctor, she hates my dresses / My daughter is a serious case, doctor / She's now living with this guy named Roque Enrow".
+The title track, "Fruto proibido", subverts the image of the "deceitful and treacherous woman" depicted in popular imagination and epitomized by Eve, the first woman according to the Bible.
+With a performance that is both ironic and candid, somewhat naive yet mischievous, she delivers the lines: "To eat the forbidden fruit / don't you find it irresistible? / In this fruit lies hidden / paradise / I know the fruit is forbidden / but I fall into temptation."
+Meanwhile, "Esse tal de Roque Enrow" features sarcastic lyrics.
+The song simulates a phone call from a mother worried about her rock-loving daughter, calling a psychiatrist to "cure" her, saying: "She doesn't even come home anymore, doctor, she hates my dresses / My daughter is a serious case, doctor / She's now living with this guy named Roque Enrow."
 Implicitly, the song critiques the moralizing norms surrounding women in a conservative Brazil.
 The young woman in the story defies societal expectations, such as marriage, stability, and conformity, instead embracing a life outside the norm.

-The sixth track, "O Toque", explores the magical connection between humans and the universe.
+The sixth track, "O toque", explores the magical connection between humans and the universe.
 It also touches on the empowerment of the protagonist, though the message is not explicitly feminist.
 In "Pirataria", Lee continues her theme of autonomy and emancipation, but without resorting to clichés.
-The opening lines convey irreverence and rebellion not as slogans, as in protest songs of the past, but through disruptive and raw rock, driven by powerful drums and guitar: "Who said it can't be? / I don't know why / I can do anything! / They told me not to say / I don't know what / but I'm not mute".
+The opening lines convey irreverence and rebellion not as slogans, as in protest songs of the past, but through disruptive and raw rock, driven by powerful drums and guitar: "Who said it can't be? / I don't know why / I can do anything! / They told me not to say / I don't know what / but I'm not mute."
 Lee's delivery is playful, adding another layer of meaning to the song's poetry.
-The album continues with "Luz del Fuego", which takes its title from the stage name of Dora Vivacqua—an actress and naturist popular in Brazil in the 1940s—considered by many scholars to be one of the country's first feminists.
+The album continues with "Luz del Fuego", which takes its title from the stage name of Dora Vivacqua, an actress and naturist popular in Brazil in the 1940s considered by many scholars to be one of the country's first feminists.
 The lyrics subtly address how women are viewed in society when they defy social norms and expectations.
 The lyrical I states: "Today I represent a fruit / maybe even an apple / no, it's not a sin / just an invitation / come see me tomorrow / really!"
 Here, the songwriter attempts to distance the symbolism of the apple (and sexuality) from sin and taboo, or perhaps to differentiate nudity from sin.
-Fruto Proibido concludes with "Ovelha Negra", a track that tells the story of someone expelled from their home for being the "black sheep" of the family—someone who doesn't conform to societal standards and embarrasses their parents.
+Fruto Proibido concludes with "Ovelha negra", a track that tells the story of someone expelled from their home for being the "black sheep" of the family—someone who does not conform to societal standards and embarrasses their parents.
 The protagonist appears to be a bourgeois girl who "led a quiet life and enjoyed comfort" until confronted by her father.
 In response, she declares she is lost, searching for herself, and that it's no use for her father to call her back.